aapris/VekotinVerstas/rpi-ble-services/README.md

 Sets up a BLE service that provides air quality sensor data as characteristics.
 Reads an sds011 particulate sensor over USB serial.

 ## Usage
-### In an already running system
-Install dependencies: `npm install`.
-This will take a loong time on the RPi Zero W.

-Run service: `npm start`

 ### From scratch (empty SD card)
 1. Start with latest [Raspbian image](https://downloads.raspberrypi.org/raspbian_lite_latest)